DeSantis is resetting his campaign again. Some Republicans worry his message is getting in the way

 “Extremism isn’t going to get you elected,” Bigelow said.

-Billionaire hedge fund manager Ken Griffin, who told Politico last year that he was ready to back DeSantis if he ran for president, has not met with DeSantis or donated to his campaign since its May launch, according to a person familiar with his thinking who requested anonymity to disclose private deliberations.
+Billionaire hedge fund manager Ken Griffin, who told Politico last year that he was ready to back DeSantis if he ran for president, has not met with DeSantis or donated to his campaign since its May launch, according to a person familiar with his thinking who spoke on the condition of anonymity to disclose private deliberations.

 Griffin has been unsettled by DeSantis’ policies about teaching gender and sexuality in Florida schools and his ongoing fight with Disney, according to the person.
-The Republican mega-donor is also concerned that DeSantis has been pursuing policies that undermined individual rights and liberties.
+The Republican megadonor is also concerned that DeSantis has been pursuing policies that undermine individual rights and liberties.

 Griffin declined to comment on any particular campaign, but said in a statement that he was “assessing how the policies of each candidate will strengthen our democracy.”